mu-majid/sql-postgres-lab/README.md

   ) WITH DATA; -- Means run this query the first time this view is created
   ```

-  * One downside is that cached data does not get automatically updated if any of the records used inside the view is updated, and we need to update it manually using `REFRESH MATERIALIZED VIEW view_name;`
+  * One downside is that cached data does not get automatically updated if any of the records used inside the view is updated, and we need to update it manually using `REFRESH MATERIALIZED VIEW view_name;`.

+### Transactions:

+  *